 Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 While medulloblastoma is rare, it is the most common pediatric malignant (cancerous) brain tumor.
-About 20% of childhood brain tumors are medulloblastomas.
+Approximately 20% of childhood brain tumors are medulloblastomas.
 According to the American Cancer Society, about 500 children are diagnosed with medulloblastoma each year in the United States.
 There are four known subtypes of childhood medulloblastoma.
 The exact subtype can impact a patient’s treatment plan in some situations.

 Medulloblastomas start in the cerebellum, in the region of the brain at the base of the skull called the posterior fossa.
-This is the part of the brain that controls balance and other complex motor functions.
-While medulloblastomas often grow quickly and spread to other parts of the body, especially the bones or bone marrow, they usually respond well to treatment.
+This is the part of the brain that controls balance and other complex motor and cognitive functions.
+While medulloblastomas often grow quickly and can spread to other parts of the nervous system and the body, especially the bones or bone marrow, they usually respond well to treatment.

 - Genetic conditions: People with cancer predisposition syndromes like Li-Fraumeni syndrome, Turcot syndrome and Nevoid basal cell carcinoma syndrome (Gorlin syndrome) are more likely to develop medulloblastoma.
 See our hereditary cancer syndromes page for more information.

 In rare cases, medulloblastoma can be passed down from one generation to the next.
 Genetic counseling may be right for you.
 Visit our genetic testing page to learn more.

-The symptoms of medulloblastoma vary from child to child.
-Some signs of medulloblastoma include:
+The symptoms of medulloblastoma vary from patient to patient.
+Symptoms of medulloblastoma include:

-- Headaches (May be worse in the morning and get better during the day)
+- Headaches, which may be worse in the morning and get better during the day

 - Nausea or vomiting in the morning